kaan-keskin/introduction-to-docker/Part3.md

 To create the virtual Layer 2 overlay network, a VXLAN *tunnel* is created through the underlying Layer 3 IP infrastructure.
 You might hear the term *underlay network* used to refer to the underlying Layer 3 infrastructure — the networks that the Docker hosts are connected to.

-each end of the VXLAN tunnel is terminated by a VXLAN Tunnel Endpoint (VTEP).
+Each end of the VXLAN tunnel is terminated by a VXLAN Tunnel Endpoint (VTEP).
 It’s this VTEP that performs the encapsulation/de-encapsulation and other magic required to make all of this work.
-See Figure.

 <img src=".\images\DockerOverlayWorks2.png" style="width:75%; height: 75%;">

-**Walk through our two-container example**
+### Walk through our two-container example

 In the example from earlier, you had two hosts connected via an IP network. each host ran a single container, and you created a single VXLAN overlay network for the containers.

 To accomplish this, a new *sandbox* (network namespace) was created on each host.
 As mentioned in the previous chapter, a *sandbox* is like a container, but instead of running an application, it runs an isolated network stack — one that’s sandboxed from the network stack of the host itself.

-A virtual switch (a.k.a. virtual bridge) called **Br0** is created inside the sandbox.
+> A virtual switch (a.k.a. virtual bridge) called **Br0** is created inside the sandbox.
 A VTEP is also created with one end plumbed into the **Br0** virtual switch, and the other end plumbed into the host network stack (VTEP).
 The end in the host network stack gets an IP address on the underlay network the host is connected to, and is bound to a UDP socket on port 4789.
 The two VTEPs on each host create the overlay via a VXLAN tunnel as seen in Figure.

 <img src=".\images\DockerOverlayWorks3.png" style="width:75%; height: 75%;">

 At this point, the VXLAN overlay is created and ready for use.

-each container then gets its own virtual Ethernet (veth) adapter that is also plumbed into the local **Br0** virtual switch.
-The topology now looks like Figure, and it should be Getting easier to see how the two containers can communicate over the VXLAN overlay network despite their hosts being on two separate networks.
+Each container then gets its own virtual Ethernet (veth) adapter that is also plumbed into the local **Br0** virtual switch.
+The topology now looks like the figure given below, and it should be getting easier to see how the two containers can communicate over the VXLAN overlay network despite their hosts being on two separate networks.

 <img src=".\images\DockerOverlayWorks4.png" style="width:75%; height: 75%;">

-**Communication example**
+### Communication example

 Now that we’ve seen the main plumbing elements, let’s see how the two containers communicate.

-> **Warning!** This section gets quite technical, and it’s not necessary for you to understand all of this detail for day-to-day operations.

 For this example, we’ll call the container on node1 “**C1**” and the container on node2 “**C2**”.
 And let’s assume **C1** wants to ping **C2** like we did in the practical example earlier in the chapter.

 <img src=".\images\DockerOverlayWorks5.png" style="width:75%; height: 75%;">

 **C1** creates the ping requests and sets the destination IP address to be the 10.0.0.4 address of **C2**.
 It sends the traﬃc over its veth interface which is connected to the **Br0** virtual switch.
 The virtual switch doesn’t know where to send the packet as it doesn’t have an entry in its MAC address table (ARP table) that corresponds to the destination IP address.
 As a result, it ﬂoods the packet to all ports.
 The VTEP interface is connected to **Br0** knows how to forward the frame, so responds with its own MAC address.
 This is a *proxy ARP* reply and results in the **Br0** switch *learning* how to forward the packet.
 As a result, **Br0** updates its ARP table, mapping 10.0.0.4 to the MAC address of the local VTEP.